David Ashton

 15

 David sorts fine brilliant cut diamonds into 0.01mm increments, in lines.
-The small diamonds in the setting have been placed & set, the middle line in the band are in the process of being set.
+The small diamonds in the setting have been placed & set, and the middle line in the band is in the process of being set.

 16